 1. Company apparel

 Get a professional designer to help you print your company logo on a t-shirt or hoodie.
-Use material that’s wrinkle-free and comfy to wear, so your employees will have no choice but to reach for it whenever they can.
-It doesn’t have to be a uniform, but if you do it right, they might just end up wearing it every day.
+Use wrinkle-free and comfy material to wear, so your employees will have no choice but to reach for it whenever possible.
+It doesn’t have to be uniform, but they might wear it daily if you do it right.

 2. Mental health kit

 More and more people are becoming aware of the detrimental effects of stress, anxiety, and depression.
-Mental health problems don’t just affect a person’s work, but all aspects of their life.
-Let your new hires know that you take their mental health just as seriously as their physical health.
-You could put together a custom mental health kit containing a journal, fidget toys, scented candles, stuffed toys, and a handwritten note for encouragement.
+Mental health problems affect not just a person’s work but all aspects of their life.
+Let your new hires know that you take their mental health as seriously as their physical health.
+You could assemble a custom mental health kit containing a journal, fidget toys, scented candles, stuffed toys, and a handwritten note for encouragement.

 3. Snacks

 Who doesn’t love to snack, right?
-You could go a step further and ask your new hires to indicate their favorite snacks on their employee profile.
+You could ask your new hires to indicate their favorite snacks on their employee profile.
 That way, you can surprise them with it on their first day on the job.

 4. Office equipment

-It doesn’t have to be a brand new computer.
-Little things like a cord organizer or a set of pens and sticky notes can make their transition so much more exciting.
+It doesn’t have to be a brand-new computer.
+Little things like a cord organizer or a set of pens and sticky notes can make their transition much more exciting.

 5. Beverage-themed gifts

-A coffee tumbler that can hold both hot and cold beverages for a long period is always a crowd-pleaser.
-You can also give boxes of organic teas or comically large water bottles if you prefer a more health-conscious approach.
+A coffee tumbler holding hot and cold beverages for long periods is always a crowd-pleaser.
+If you prefer a more health-conscious approach, you can also give boxes of organic teas or comically large water bottles.
 If all else fails, stick your logo on a mug and give it as a gift.
 People will always need good, sturdy mugs.

 6. Umbrella

 Some people may take them for granted, but there will come a time when they will certainly come in handy.
-Umbrellas aren’t the most exciting of gifts, but they are indeed among the most useful.
+Umbrellas aren’t the most exciting gifts but they are among the most useful.

 7. Team Welcome Box